timdeschryver/timdeschryver.dev/blog/keep-agentic-ai-simple-a-practical-workflow-for-software-development/index.md

 If you're already familiar with AI Agents, then the [AGENTS.md](https://agents.md/) file shouldn't be new to you.
 This file is always included in the Agent's context, and it contains the instructions that the agent follows while working on the project.
 Because it's included for every request it's a good practice to add the general guidelines, the structure of the project, and commands the agent can use in this document.
 Different tools might have their own version of this file, e.g. in GitHub Copilot it's called `instructions.md`, or claude uses `CLAUDE.md`, but the idea remains the same across the tools.

-Instead of different versions of this file, using the `AGENTS.md` naming is a standard, and is supported in most (all?) tools.
+Instead of different versions of this file, using the `AGENTS.md` naming is a standard, and is supported in most of the tools.
+However, CLAUDE code does not support this file, but it's possible to create a symlink or reference the `AGENTS.md` file using `@AGENTS.md`.
 This makes it easy to switch between tools, without having to change the instructions for the agent.

 You don't have to write the `AGENTS.md` file manually, you can also just let the agent generate it for you.
 In my case this file contains the technology stack, the commands to use (build, test, lint, etc.), the coding style and conventions, and the overall flow of the application.
 This way, the agent has a clear understanding of the project and its requirements, and uses this to generate code that is aligned with the overall direction of the project.